Australian Democrats: 1997–2004: Meg Lees, Natasha Stott Despoja and Andrew Bartlett

-In 2001, a leadership spill saw Meg Lees replaced as leader by Natasha Stott Despoja after a very public and bitter leadership battle.
+The decision to pass the GST was opposed by the majority of the Democrats' members, and in 2001 a leadership spill saw Lees replaced as leader by Stott Despoja after a very public and bitter leadership battle.
 Despite criticism of Stott Despoja's youth and lack of experience, the 2001 election saw the Democrats receive similar media coverage to the previous election.
 Despite the internal divisions, the Australian Democrats' election result in 2001 was quite good.
 However, it was not enough to prevent the loss of Vicki Bourne's Senate seat in NSW.

 The 2002 South Australian election was the last time an Australian Democrat would be elected to an Australian parliament.
 Sandra Kanck was re-elected to a second eight-year term from an upper house primary vote of 7.3 percent.

 Resulting tensions between Stott Despoja and Lees led to Meg Lees leaving the party in 2002, becoming an independent and forming the Australian Progressive Alliance.
 Stott Despoja stood down from the leadership following a loss of confidence by her party room colleagues.
 It led to a protracted leadership battle in 2002, which eventually led to the election of Senator Andrew Bartlett as leader.
 While the public fighting stopped, the public support for the party remained at record lows.

 On 6 December 2003, Bartlett stepped aside temporarily as leader of the party, after an incident in which he swore at Liberal Senator Jeannie Ferris on the floor of Parliament while intoxicated.
 The party issued a statement stating that deputy leader Lyn Allison would serve as the acting leader of the party.
 Bartlett apologised to the Democrats, Jeannie Ferris and the Australian public for his behaviour and assured all concerned that it would never happen again.
 On 29 January 2004, after seeking medical treatment, Bartlett returned to the Australian Democrats leadership, vowing to abstain from alcohol.